LBK2909/test-repo/src/docs/shipping.md

 1. **Authentication**: Clients must authenticate themselves with the server to access the API endpoints.

-2. **Initiate Bulk Shipment Processing**: Clients can initiate bulk shipment processing by sending a POST request to the `/shipments` endpoint.
+2. **Initiate Bulk Shipment Processing**: Clients can initiate bulk shipment processing by sending a POST request to the `/shipment-booking` endpoint.
 The request should include the necessary shipment details, such as sender information, recipient information, and package details.
+   **_Note:_** This bulk shipment processing only supports orders greater than 1.

 3. **Response**: Upon successful request, the server will respond with a unique Job ID.
 Clients should store this ID for future reference.